Automox Remote Tools with Splashtop – Full User Guide

 What the Auto-Install Toggle Controls

-When Auto-Install for New Devices is turned ON, Automox automatically installs the Splashtop Streamer on any newly added device that meets all the following conditions:
+When Auto-Install for New Devices is turned ON, Automox automatically installs the Splashtop Streamer on any newly added device that meets all of the following conditions:

 - The device belongs to the organization

-- The organization has Remote Control entitlement
+- The organization has Remote Tools entitlement

 - The device is not blocked by organization-level preferences